 Pain during intercourse

-As a sex therapist, I work with both individuals and couples to help people fully enjoy and cultivate their own sexuality in a more satisfying way.
+As an AASECT Certified sex therapist, I work with both individuals and couples to help people fully enjoy and cultivate their own sexuality in a more satisfying way.
 I help people learn more about their own views of sexuality, their bodies, and the importance of communication in cultivating a healthy sexual relationship.
 Talking about sex can be very anxiety-producing for many people, so I try to be as accepting and non-judgmental as possible.
-I enjoy working with heterosexual, homosexual, pansexual, and polyamorous individuals and couples.
+I enjoy working with heterosexual, homosexual, pansexual, and polyamorous individuals and couples and consider myself sex-positive and kink-aware.